 So, I’m an Intern at Minilemon: Kicking Things Off

-/ 5 min read
+/ 4 min read

 Now, I’ll be honest: I’m diving into the deep end with most of this stack.
-I’ve fiddled with TypeScript a bit because it’s so widely used in the web dev ecosystem right now.
-This very blog uses TypeScript and Astro (cool tech, btw!), so I know a thing or two, but not at a professional level.
-React is totally new to me, though I’ve used Vue.js in the past because it was the preferred framework to work with on Laravel—a PHP framework that I’m much more knowledgeable of.
+I’ve used TypeScript a bit because it’s so widely used in the web dev ecosystem right now.
+This very blog uses TypeScript and Astro, so I know a thing or two, but not at a professional level.
+React is totally new to me, though I did use Vue.js a fair bit back when I was doing more Laravel work.
 My web dev background is mostly Java (Spring Boot) and PHP (Laravel), so this is definitely a shift.
-I’m pretty in touch with PostgreSQL since it is the database of choice in the industry, but I wouldn’t worry too much about it—and the database stack at large—specifically because it should be handled through the ORM.
-The rest of the stack, though, I have no idea.
+I’m confident about PostgreSQL—it is the database of choice in the industry—but I’m not too worried about it, mostly because the ORM should handle a lot of it.
+The rest of the stack, though?
+No idea.
+I’m relatively comfortable with the AI side (I spent a lot of time on it during my CS degree), just not with this exact stack.
+It’s a lot, and I’m equal parts excited and intimidated.
+I’m cautiously optimistic I can tackle this project.

 Footnotes